awsdocs/aws-proton-administrator-guide/doc_source/template-create.md

 ## Register and publish service templates<a name="svc-template-v1"></a>

-When you create a service template, you specify a list of compatible environment templates\.
+When you create a service template version, you specify a list of compatible environment templates\.
 That way, when developers select a service template, they have options for which environment to deploy their service to\.
 Before creating a service from a service template or before publishing a service template, confirm that environments have been deployed from the listed compatible environment templates\.
+To add or remove compatible environment templates for a service template version, you create a new major version of it\.
+You *can't* update a service to the new major version if it is deployed to an environment that was built from a removed compatible environment template\.

 You can register and publish a service template by using the console and following the steps in [Step 3: Create a service template](ag-getting-started-console.md#ag-getting-started-step3)\.
 If you aren't including a service pipeline definition in your service template, uncheck the **Pipeline \- optional** checkbox at the bottom of the page\.
 For more information, see [Template bundles](ag-template-bundles.md)\.